Sometimes SAS programmers ask about how to analyze quantiles with SAS. Common questions include:

 In general, PROC QUANTREG can compute statistics for quantiles that UNIVARIATE cannot.
 For example, you can use the ESTIMATE statement in QUANTREG to get a confidence interval for the difference between medians in two independent samples.
 If the confidence interval does not contain 0, you can conclude that the medians are significantly different.

-The adjacent box plot shows the distribution of diastolic blood pressure for male and female patients in a medial study.
+The adjacent box plot shows the distribution of diastolic blood pressure for male and female patients in a medical study.
 Reference lines are drawn at the median values for each gender.
-You might want to estimate the median difference in diastolic blood pressure between male and female patients and compute a confidence interval for the difference.
+You might want to estimate the difference between medians in diastolic blood pressure for male and female patients and compute a confidence interval for the difference.
 The following call to PROC QUANTREG estimates those quantities:

 ods select ParameterEstimates Estimates; proc quantreg data=Sashelp.Heart; class sex; model diastolic = sex / quantile=0.5; estimate 'Diff in Medians' sex 1 -1 / CL; run;